GalvinHa/Team-Project-2/README.md

 Team-Project-2
 About the Site

-This is a comprehensive e-commerce platform that allows users to browse products, add them to their shopping cart, and complete transactions.
-The site also features user account management, order tracking, and an FAQ section for customer support.
+This is a comprehensive e-commerce platform that allows users to browse products, add them to their shopping cart, add them to their favorites and complete transactions.
 Pages:

-    Navbar & Footer: These components are used consistently across all pages for easy navigation.

     Home Page: The landing page showcasing featured products and special promotions.

-    Product Listing: Displays a list of available products with filtering options.
+    Store: Displays a list of available products with filtering options.

-    Product Details: The individual product pages providing detailed descriptions, pricing, and options.
+    Product Page: The individual product pages providing detailed descriptions, pricing, and options.
     Shopping Cart Page: Allows users to view and modify the items they've added to their cart.
     Checkout Page: Enables users to review their order and enter shipping/payment details.
     Order Confirmation: Displays a summary of the completed order with an order number.
     User Account Login/Sign-Up: Authentication system for users to create accounts or log in.

-    Tracking Page: Allows users to track the status of their order.

-    Contact Page: Provides an email contact form for customer inquiries.

     FAQ Page: Frequently Asked Questions to assist users.
     About Page: Information about the site and its mission.

 Typography: